Mardi Himal Base Camp Trek - 7 Days

 Baggage

 This pack is meant to give you the freedom and comfort you need to go hiking.
 One Porter serves every two trekkers.
-Your main luggage should be in a duffel bag that can hold at least 60 liters, and the porter will carry it.
+Your main luggage should be in a duffel bag that can hold at least 60 litres, and the porter will carry it.
 This backpack is only big enough to hold 10 kg for each trekker and 20 kg for the porter as a whole.
 You only need to bring a small daypack with you that has water, a camera, sunscreen, and a warm jacket for the day.

 Important Things and Facilities